MFTabriz/slabcc/docs/manual.rst

  - with GNU C/C++ compilers (10), BLAS, FFTW

-Older versions of the code were also being tested on MS Windows 10 (Intel C/C++ compilers 19.0.4 / Microsoft C/C++ compilers 19.20.27508 linked to MKL 19.0.4, FFTW 3.3.5) support for which is currently dropped.
+Older versions of the code were also being tested on MS Windows 10 (latest toolchains: Intel C/C++ compilers 19.0.4 and Microsoft C/C++ compilers 19.20.27508 linked to MKL 19.0.4 and FFTW 3.3.5), support for which is currently dropped.

 Test set
 --------